bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

+Palanteer.
+Visual Python and C++ nanosecond profiler, logger, tests enabler: https://github.com/dfeneyrou/palanteer

 BotCommander is a simple and convenient web interface for managing multiple Python bots.
 Each bot is isolated in its own directory with a virtual environment (venv).
 The interface shows the status, CPU/RAM load, uptime, and also allows you to start, stop, restart and disable bots: https://github.com/RuinasHistori/BotCommander

+DOSBox Staging is a modern continuation of DOSBox with advanced features and current development practices: https://github.com/dosbox-staging/dosbox-staging

+----

+**Linux & DevOps:**

 Telert.
 Command‑line and Python utility that alerts on command completion, code execution and system monitoring events: https://github.com/navig-me/telert

-----

-**Linux & DevOps:**
+--

 KDiskMark is an HDD and SSD benchmark tool with a very friendly graphical user interface.
 KDiskMark with its presets and powerful GUI calls [Flexible I/O Tester](https://github.com/axboe/fio) and handles the output to provide an easy to view and interpret comprehensive benchmark result.
 The application is written in C++ with Qt and _doesn't have_ any KDE dependencies: https://github.com/JonMagon/KDiskMark